deveshshukla/JS-Notes/notes.md

 6. Constructor Function: A function used to create a constructor obj, which is creating multiple objects with the same structure.
 It’s called with the 'new' keyword.

-Example: Here 'this' keyword are used, to create an obj.
+Example: Refer--> (prgm-8), Here 'this' keyword are used to create an obj.

 class User {
   constructor(name = "Guest", role = "Viewer") {